Exhibitions & Announcements

 JOLY SCREEN PHOTOGRAPHS

-This show will be opening in May or June and will present a new selection of flower photographs.
+This show opened 8 July and presents a new selection of flower photographs.
 Most will be shown for the first time in Dublin and several have never been shown at all before.

 This exhibition brings together a selection of Alan Phelan’s unique Joly Screen Process photographs and a new large scale music video work about the inventor of this forgotten colour photography process which was abandoned from use over 100 years ago.